 La Mer isn’t your typical skincare brand.
-But you already knew that, right?
+But you already knew that, probably.

 I was lucky enough to get a sneak peek at the Max Huber Research lab in Melville, New York (What?
 Did you think it was in Paris?), where all of the, well, research and development behind the brand is conducted.